jtkovacs/jtkovacs.github.io/REFS/data-analysis.md

 ### Obtain

+**Describe the concepts here.
+Code can be embedded or via a link, depending on how much there is.**

 - What are major risks in web scraping?
 - When would you scrape versus using an API?
 - How do you parse scraped web data (HTML, JSON, XML)?